The Fighter

 “Because, if you don’t, then I’m taking our son and I’m leaving!”

-That was the night she stormed out of the house.
-It was also the same night that he poured out the last drop of whiskey into the kitchen sink.
 Wanting to sober up as fast as he could, he threw on his shoes and just started running!
-He ran for what felt like an eternity.
-Past the subdivision where those rich bastards lived, past the trailer park he once called home, past the recruit depot where he signed his name on a dotted line.
+Sprinting after her car, he ran for what felt like eternity.
+Past the smoke-filled bars where he went to drown his sorrows.
+Past the trailer park he once called home.
+Past the recruit depot where he signed his name on a dotted line.

-He didn’t stop until he puked…
+He didn’t stop until he puked.

 And he eventually puked in front of the old boxing gym.